Stranded II

-Stranded II is a German 3D action-adventure survival video game released in June 2007 by German developer Unreal Software as a sequel to the original Stranded game.
-Just like in its predecessor, the main goal of the game is to survive on a desert island environment, ultimately escaping and returning home.
-The game can be downloaded for free on its official website and on the developer's website.
+Stranded II is a 3D action-adventure survival video game developed by the German independent studio Unreal Software and released in June 2007.
+It is a sequel to the original Stranded.
+As in its predecessor, the player assumes the role of a castaway stranded on a deserted island, where the primary objective is to survive by gathering resources, crafting tools, and overcoming environmental hazards before ultimately escaping the island and returning home.

+The game was released as freeware and is available for download from its official website and the developer's website.